We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-CommunicativeGoldFox7046 +1 point · about 7 years ago Original Poster
+CommunicativeGoldFox7046 +1 point · over 7 years ago Original Poster

 Thanks so much DanM and WiredGeorge for your very helpful replies.
 I don't feel so alone now struggling with all these obstacles!
 I did practice with the machine during the day and early evening in my recliner throughout the 3 month trial period, and the distraction of TV or reading did help somewhat to get my mind off of the discomfort until the pressure got so high it was painful and made me nauseous.
 Once the dr. finally changed the machine to Auto mode, which lowered the starting pressure considerably, I began to make progress, and finally actually fell asleep for a while twice, just before my 90 day trial period ran out.
 I agree that the mask is a big part of the problem, as the constant blubbering and obscene noises the leaks create interfere with falling, or staying, asleep, not to mention the discomfort.
 So I tried to find the smallest, least oppressive masks which would also allow for both nasal and mouth breathing, since my nasal passages are narrow and often congested.
 The ones that worked best said not to tighten them too much, but there seemed no other way to stop the leaks.
 I still haven't found the mask that works well for me.
 As for the oxygen, I am resigned to giving it up and trying to get by until I get my machine back, or another one, after the next titration study.
 My new sleep doctor's nurse practitioner, who has taken over my case, tells me oxygen is toxic if you get more than needed, and using it with the CPAP or BiPap machine would be redundant.
 I guess that explains why insurance rarely covers both CPAP and oxygen simultaneously.